Social Media FAQs

 - If you are involved in a personal injury lawsuit, then you may not be able to delete or retract posts.
 If you do, then you may violate rules regarding preservation of evidence.
 Therefore, your personal injury lawyers cannot advise you to delete posts if the other side requests copies.

-- When emailing, texting, posting or replying on social media, be cautious of your audience.
+- When emailing, texting, or posting on social media, be cautious of your audience.
 Sending the wrong message to the wrong person may violate privacy and confidentiality rules and regulations.
 Never “reply to all” or make a public post unless you are certain your message is intended for “all”.

 Can I Sue for Defamation on Social Media?